Since 2017

 Step 4

-5. Add sugar and vanillin.
+5. Add the sugar and vanillin.

 Step 5

-6. Add the soft butter cubes.
+6. And the soft butter.

 Step 6

-7. Blend everything to paste-like uniform consistency.
+7. Blend everything to a paste-like consistency.

 Step 7